lebao3105/texteditor/README.md

 ```

 ## Running from source
-This project needs Python 3 with Tkinter and pip installed.
-Use pip to install configparser.

 If needed, let this app speak your language.
 On Linux, use [```upd_trans.sh```](upd_trans.sh) should work:
 ```
 ./upd_trans.sh -upd